ethereum-optimism/optimism-tutorial/hardhat/README.md

 ## Build an Optimistic Ethereum Server

-To test and debug on Optimistic Ethereum you need to have a running Optimistic Ethereum server, so the first step is to build one.
+The fastest way to test and debug apps on Optimistic Ethereum is to run a local Optimistic Ethereum node, so we'll build one.
 The directions in this section are for an Ubuntu 20.04 VM running on GCP with a 20 GB disk (the default, 10 GB, is not enough), but they should be similar for other Linux versions and other platforms

 ### Install Prerequisite Software